MrE-Fog/devedge-2/_posts/2021-12-02-wireguard-configuration-and-VPN-setup.md

 ## Server Configuration

-There are 3 configuration files that need to be set up on the server end of this setup.
+There are 3 configuration files that need to be set up on the server.
 The first file is called `wg0.conf`, and is saved under `/etc/wireguard/`:

 `wg0.conf`